 HOW TO PREPARE POT ROAST

 Preheat oven to 350 degrees.
-To get a better sear on your roast, let it sit out for about 20 minutes before searing.
-Season both sides with kosher salt and pepper.
-On the stove, heat to medium, the olive oil in a enameled cast iron or heavy bottom pot…I use one similar to this.
-Brown both sides of the roast…do NOT burn!
+To get a better sear on your roast, let it sit out for about twenty minutes prior to searing.
+Season both sides with kosher salt and black pepper.
+Heat to the olive oil to medium in a enameled cast iron, or heavy bottom pot.
+I use one similar to this.
+Sear both sides of the roast.
+Brown, but do NOT burn!

-Use a sifter and dust the browned roast with the powder from the beefy onion soup packets.
+Use a mesh strainer and dust the browned roast with the powder from the beefy onion soup packets.
 Discard the dried onions.
 Pour in the beef stock and add in the bay leaves.
-I also decided to use a few teaspoons of beef bouillon base…I typically do not do this, but I knew I needed the gravy to be super rich for the Poutine.
+I also decided to use a few teaspoons of beef bouillon base.
+I typically do not do this, but I knew I needed the gravy to be super rich for the Poutine.